Stuwert/writing/2025-09/HowBigThingsGetDone.md

 # Unaccountability and Big Things Getting Done

 Unexpectedly two of my favorite books in the last year are _How Big Things Get Done_ and _The Unaccountability Machine_.
-You wouldn't really think that these concepts relate to each other all that strongly.
-But they do.
+You wouldn't really think they relate to one another. _How Big Things Get Done_ is a book about why and how big projects happen and _The Unaccountability Machine_ is a scathing look at why the world feels so crappy because of the way businesses and governments are set up.
+But both books are about systemic capacity and measurement.
+And both books care deeply about seeing systems not as a grouping of interchangeable parts but as a representation of processes that can not simply be decomposed without cost.

+Honestly you should stop reading this summary and read both of them.
+They are absolutely worth the read and will hopefully change the way you think about building and delivering projects.
+But I want to highlight a few of the big takeaways that I most appreciated.

 They're both about the way that institutional knowledge isn't just built within a person, but within the systems that person is a part of, and that how work gets done is a key determinant to what actually gets accomplished.